Chart Color Schemes

 The educational profile of Bruny Island - Kettering exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Bruny Island - Kettering shows that 33.8% of residents aged 15 and above hold university qualifications, compared to 19.3% in the rest of Tasmania and 21.0% in the SA4 region.
-The most common university qualification is a bachelor degree, held by 21.0% of residents, followed by postgraduate qualifications at 8.9%, and graduate diplomas at 3.9%.
-Vocational credentials are also prevalent, with 36.7% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.9%) and certificates (23.8%).
-A significant portion of the population is actively pursuing formal education, with 24.5% engaged in it, including 9.6% in primary education, 7.0% in secondary education, and 3.2% in tertiary education.
-Educational provision includes Woodbridge School and Bruny Island District School, serving a total of 395 students.
+Educational attainment on Bruny Island - Kettering shows that 33.8% of residents aged 15 and above have university qualifications, compared to 19.3% in the rest of Tasmania and 21.0% in the SA4 region.
+Bachelor degrees are most common at 21.0%, followed by postgraduate qualifications at 8.9% and graduate diplomas at 3.9%.
+Vocational credentials are also prevalent, with 36.7% of residents aged 15 and above holding them, including advanced diplomas at 12.9% and certificates at 23.8%.
+A total of 24.5% of the population is actively pursuing formal education, which includes 9.6% in primary education, 7.0% in secondary education, and 3.2% in tertiary education.

 Frequently Asked Questions - Education